muratk3n/thirdwave/en/README.md

 All apps on it downladable from its app store are open source

 You can *phsically* shut off it camera, Wifi, and Bluetooth.
-There are physical slide buttons for it.
+There are mechanical slide buttons for it.

 The battery can be removed.